pblouw/pysem/README.rst

 Installation
 -------------

 Pysem requires Python 3.5, mostly to support effective multiprocessing.
-For installation, it is easist to use the Anaconda Python distribution to create a conda environment as follows:
+For installation, it is easist to use the `Anaconda <https://www.continuum.io/downloads>` Python distribution to create a conda environment as follows.
+Run these commands from inside the cloned repository:

 .. code:: shell